 Belfast and Searsport

 Flea markets and antique shops abound in these charming oceanfront towns.
 Spend an afternoon exploring the historic buildings at the Penobscot Marine Museum in Searsport or head to Belfast for the Belfast Historical Museum and shopping at the fine boutiques in historic downtown.
 For an evening treat, reserve your seat at the old railroad terminal playhouse for a performance.
+You can go on a sailboat ride around the bay or rent a kayak and take a guided tour, whichever is more your pace.
 The Belfast area is an hour drive from Bangor.

 Camden, Rockland, and Rockport

 The salt is always in the air in these bustling towns.
 From boat shows, jazz, and lobster festivals to skiing and toboggan championships, you're sure to find something going on.
 Take a walk to the Rockland Breakwater Lighthouse at the end of a 4,346-foot stone path on Penobscot Bay, or visit Camden Hills State Park.
 Camden, Rockland and Rockport are full of art galleries like the Farnsworth Art Museum and Wyeth Center and also extraordinary shops and restaurants.
+Every summer Rockland hosts the Maine Lobster Festival that is a must-see, eat some lobster, listen to lives bands and even tour a U.S. Naval Ship!
 You'll be glad you took this scenic excursion from Bangor.
 The Rockland area is about two hours from Bangor.

 Down East & Acadia